 If you feel the urge to purchase an item from a website such as an online auction, do your research.
 Do not be fooled, they are getting more skilled at cheating people out of their money.
 You must be careful when purchasing from any websites that are not approved by authorized site Louis Vuitton.
-Do not be fooled by people claiming they have permission or a wholesale list chances are they do not.
+Do not be fooled by people claiming they have permission or a wholesale list chance are they do not.

 Most dust bags just have the standard “LV” or “Louis Vuitton” logo.
-Also the dust bags are not made out of cheap material and most do not have rounded edges.
+Also, the dust bags are not made out of cheap material and most do not have rounded edges.

 Depending on the collection, Louis Vuitton uses a variety of textiles to line their bags: canvas lining in red or honey, fine micro monogram textile, cross-grain leather, tone on tone polyester, or microfiber suede.
-Con-artists pay little to no attention on the interior.
+Con-artists pay little to no attention to the interior.
 Most commonly they would line the interior with plastic or cheap tan or brown suede.

 Louis Vuitton uses oxidizing natural cowhide leather that turns a dark golden honey color over time.
 Plastic is not used!